getify/You-Dont-Know-JS/types & grammar/apA.md

 Aside from the crazy comment (who cares about Netscape 4 anymore!?), this looks reasonable, right?

-The problem is, `Array.prototype.push` was added to the spec sometime subsequent to this Netscape 4 era coding, but what was added is not compatible to this code.
+The problem is, `Array.prototype.push` was added to the spec sometime subsequent to this Netscape 4 era coding, but what was added is not compatible with this code.
 The standard `push(..)` allows multiple items to be pushed at once.
 This hacked one ignores the subsequent items.

 Basically all JS frameworks have code that relies on `push(..)` with multiple elements.
 In my case, it was code around the CSS selector engine that was completely busted.
 But there could conceivably be dozens of other places susceptible.